gautengpug/talk_ideas/README.md

 talk_ideas
 ==========

 A listing of ideas we can consider for our future meetings.
+Admins please add, or submit a pull request to add your idea.

 * decorators
 * regular expressions